|

 - Use indenting, spaces around equal signs and other operators, and avoid long lines of code.

 - Include commands used to create and format plots at the end of a code rather than entering them interactively.
-To watch a computation evolve, don't plot every loop cycle, as this takes a long time, but plot every tenth or hundreth cycle.
+When plotting results within a loop po watch a computation evolve, updating the plot every cycle can slow down the code.
+To avoid this, update the plot, say, every tenth cycle using if mod(n,10)==0.